jamesfreeman959/selinux-hands-on-labs/lab9-putting-it-all-together/README.md

 /var/testprog(/.*)?	   system_u:object_r:testprog_data_t:s0
 ```

-In this way we have defined a type for the executable, a configuration file type to ensure we can read the configuration file but in isolation from the test of the /etc directory, a type for the pid file as discussed in previous labs, and a type for the data directory.
-Note we have used a wildcard for the data directory to cover any file in there - this is an example here to show the alternative syntax and the regular expression style syntax that does in the fc file.
+In this way we have defined a type for the executable, a configuration file type to ensure we can read the configuration file but in isolation from the test of the `/etc` directory, a type for the pid file as discussed in previous labs, and a type for the data directory.
+Note we have used a wildcard for the data directory to cover any file in there - this is an example here to show the alternative syntax and the regular expression style syntax that does in the `fc` file.

 Now that we have this created we can build the policy.
-Build on our previous policy from earlier, and the reference code we have taken from the **ntp** policy, testprog's policy should look something like this:
+Building on our previous policy from earlier, and the reference code we have taken from the `ntp` policy, `testprog`'s policy should look something like this:

 ```
 [james@selinux-dev2 selinux-testprog]$ cat testprog.te